Wanchai/FTPbucket/README.md

 **v0.6**
 If you are updating, you should go for a fresh install.
 Erase everything except the .txt files if you want to keep your logs.

-- Now compatible with both Webhooks and POST hooks from BitBucket
+- Now compatible with both Webhooks and POST hooks from BitBucket.
+Many thanks to [Jacob Moen](https://github.com/jacmoe) for his help!

-- huge changes in order to support Github hooks in the future (soon!!!)
+- Huge changes in order to support Github hooks in the future (soon!!!)

 INSTALLATION
 ------------